John Reid (minister)

 John Reid (1800 – 18 July 1867) was a Presbyterian minister from Scotland who was also active in England and Australia.
 Born in Ayrshire, he was ordained into the United Secession Church in 1829, but later led independent and Burgher churches.
-He joined the established Church of Scotland in 1839, and in 1845 took over an expatriate congregation in Liverpool, England.
+He joined the established Church of Scotland in 1839 and, in 1845 took over an expatriate congregation in Liverpool, England.
 Reid immigrated to Australia in 1852, living in Melbourne until 1858 and then in Sydney.
 He left the Church of Scotland and for a while ministered in John Dunmore Lang's schismatic sect, eventually ending his career at a non-denominational Bethel Union congregation.
 His son George Reid became the fourth Prime Minister of Australia.

 Early life

 Reid was born in Tarbolton, Ayrshire, Scotland, the son of Jean (née Ronald) and John Reid.
 His father owned a farm called The Burn near Crosshouse.
 Reid likely began his education at the parish school in Tarbolton.
-His parents were probably non-conformists, as the local kirk was part of the New Licht faction of the Anti-Burghers.
+His parents were probably nonconformists, as the local kirk was part of the New Licht faction of the Anti-Burghers.
 At the age of 15, Reid began studying at the University of Edinburgh.
-He attended classes in arts and medicine between 1815 and 1818, but as was common at the time did not graduate.
+He attended classes in arts and medicine between 1815 and 1818, but as was common at the time, did not graduate.
 In 1823, he entered the United Secession Theological Hall, an institution of the United Secession Church.
-He stayed there for three years, and was taught by John Dick.
+He stayed there for three years and was taught by John Dick.